Camp BIOmed Information

 2015 NWABR Camp BIOmed

 Camp BIOmed, a summer camp for high school students, will run from July 6 to August 21 with three tracks: Do-It-Yourself Scientific Laboratory, Origami of Life (with Bioinformatics), and CSI (Crime Scene Investigation).
 All students entering into Grades 9-12 in the fall of 2015 are welcome to register and attend.
 Each camp costs $600 for non-members and $500 for early bird registrants & employees of member institutions.
 Each camp runs from 9 AM to 3 PM (M-F) for a week.
-Every Friday, NWABR will hold a Culminating Expo, where the campers from all the three camps will come together, present their work, and share their experiences from the camp with their friends and family.
+Every Friday, NWABR will hold a Culminating Expo from 1 PM to 3 PM, where the campers from all the three camps will come together, present their work, and share their experiences from the camp with their friends and family.